anish-kmr/facelock/Readme.md

 $ facelock list
 ```
 The labels listed were set by you when you added them.
+The number in braces represents the number of face data recorded for particular label.

 #### Remove Faces
 To remove faces from facelock records,